 Plan a healthier future

-This course will provide you with the ability to determine the nature of community health problems and the skills to initiate steps in defining and alleviating them by bringing together the various services available.
+This program will provide you with the ability to determine the nature of community health problems and the skills to initiate steps in defining and alleviating them by bringing together the various services available.

-This course will suit students who seek an introduction to public health.
+This program will suit students who seek an introduction to public health.
 The program provides the opportunity to develop skills and acquire knowledge essential for the effective practice of public health.
 One of the major goals of the program is to promote the proactive role by public health professionals in co-ordinating relevant community resources.